 “To think that a scrawny boy from Austria could grow up to become governor of the state of California and then stand here in Madison Square Garden and speak on behalf of the president of the United States – that is an immigrant’s dream.”

-The last part deals with Schwarzenegger’s role as governor of California, an interesting insight into one of the biggest economies in the world in a time of turbulence both ecological and economical.
-Unfortunately for Mr. Schwarzenegger as well as other politicians, their contribution and foresight could only be measured decades after their term have been over.
+The last part deals with Schwarzenegger’s role as governor of California, an interesting insight into one of the biggest economies in the world in a time of turbulence both ecological and economic.
+Unfortunately for Mr. Schwarzenegger as well as other politicians, their contribution and foresight could only be measured decades after their terms have been over.

-There are sections in the book which I found ridiculous, entertaining and ridiculously entertaining all together.
-For example, the author’s boasting on how he was (single-highhandedly it seems) responsible for, what many regard now as the symbol of psychological inadequacy and the bane of every commuter, the civilian Humvee.
+There are sections in the book which I found ridiculous, entertaining, and ridiculously entertaining altogether.
+For example, the author’s boasting about how he was (single-highhandedly it seems) responsible for, what many regard now as the symbol of psychological inadequacy and the bane of every commuter, the civilian Humvee.
 Only Schwarzenegger could get away with writing “I became the proud owner of the world’s first civilian Humvee” and come away clean.

-Total Recall is by no means a “tell all” book; adding the world “selective” might make the title more descriptive.
-The book is more of a 600 page resume of an inimitable and astounding career.
-There are no self-examinations per-say, very little discussion of all the R-rated behavior that has been attributed to him (besides “Arnold being Arnold”) and the subject is always showing himself in the best possible light in every situation.
+Total Recall is by no means a “tell-all” book; adding the word “selective” might make the title more descriptive.
+The book is more of a 600-page resume of an inimitable and astounding career.
+There are no self-examinations per-se, very little discussion of all the R-rated behavior that has been attributed to him (besides “Arnold being Arnold”) and the subject is always showing himself in the best possible light in every situation.
 While that is something we’d all like, it does not make an interesting memoir.
-For a fan of Schwarzenegger like myself, this was a great book, for everyone else or those looking for Latin soap opera style drama, you’ll need to look elsewhere.
+For a fan of Schwarzenegger like myself, this was a great book, for everyone else or those looking for Latin soap opera-style drama, you’ll need to look elsewhere.